Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1941:

-Einvik was on a voyage from Quebec to Cardiff with a cargo of pitprops and lumber when she was sunk by U-501 (Förster) on Sept.
+Einvik was on a voyage from Quebec to Cardiff with a cargo of pit props and lumber when she was sunk by U-501 (Förster) on Sept.
 5-1941, position 60 38N 31 18W.
 At the subsequent maritime hearings in Glasgow on Oct.
-1-1941 Captain Wetteland handed in a report concerning 3 of Einvik's stokers whom he had reported to the British General Consulate in Reykjavik accusing them of sabotage, and seems to (indirectly) blame them for the loss of the ship.
+1-1941, Captain Wetteland handed in a report concerning 3 of Einvik's stokers whom he had reported to the British General Consulate in Reykjavik accusing them of sabotage, and seems to (indirectly) blame them for the loss of the ship.
 He says that Einvik was in St. John's on Aug.
 25, ready for departure.
-Stokers T. Dwyer, A. Dwyer and J. Bobb were not on board when work started that morning, though they knew that the ship was to leave.
+Stokers T. Dwyer, A. Dwyer and J. Bobb were not on board when work started that morning, though they knew that the ship was due to leave.
 A. Dwyer returned at 16:15, the other 2 were found and brought on board by the police at 18:00.
 Just before departure the 3rd engineer had heard one of them tell the others to keep the steam low to make it as difficult as possible for the ship.
 In fact, all the stokers were in a somewhat rebellious mood.

-Einvik departed St. John's in convoy at 19:00 that same day, and the steam was low from the start.
+Einvik left St. John's in convoy at 19:00 that same day, and the steam was low from the start.
 This continued into the following day, Aug.
 26, and they eventually lost sight of the convoy, but spotted it again on the 28th and were able to take their place that afternoon, then joined the main* convoy later that night.
 However, in spite of 2 stokers and a trimmer on every watch (as ordered by the captain from Aug.
-27) the steam was kept low, and by the evening of the 29th they lost sight of the convoy.
-The stokers seemed to be under the impression that if they lost the convoy they would have to return to St. John's, but on the 30th the captain gave them a good talking to and announced that under no circumstances would he return the ship to St. John's, and if they did not shape up he would consider their behaviour as sabotage.
+27) the steam was kept low, and by the evening of the 29th they had again lost sight of the convoy.
+The stokers seemed to be under the impression that if they lost the convoy they would have to return to St. John's, but on the 30th the captain gave them a good scolding and announced that under no circumstances would he return the ship to St. John's, and if they did not shape up he would consider their behaviour as sabotage.
 At that time the ship had hardly any speed at all, and the wind was increasing to a gale with high seas.

 On Sept.
 22, 17 of Einvik's crew travelled from Reykjavik to Gourock with D/S Bergensfjord, arriving on Sept.
-25. The 3rd engineer, the steward and the donkeyman had signed on other ships and stayed behind in Reykjavik as did Able Seamen Lerstang, Fossheim and Johansen who did not want to travel with the troop transport.
+25. The 3rd engineer, the steward and the donkeyman had signed on other ships and stayed behind in Reykjavik, as did Able Seamen Lerstang, Fossheim and Johansen who did not want to travel with the troop transport.

 The maritime hearings were held in Glasgow on Oct.
 1-1941 with the captain, the 1st mate and the 2nd engineer appearing.